trinhlbk1991/trinhlbk1991.github.io/privacy-policy/_posts/2017-07-20-personality-test-privacy.md

 ---
 layout: post
-title: Buckist Privacy Policy
+title: Personality Test Privacy Policy
-description: Privacy policy for Buckist
+description: Privacy policy for Personality Test
-image: assets/images/privacy/buckist.png
+image: assets/images/privacy/mbti.png
 author: Trinh Le
 ---

 <h2>Privacy Policy</h2>

-<p>Iced Tea Labs built the Buckist app as a ad-supported app.
+<p>Iced Tea Labs built the Personality Test app as a ad-supported app.
 This SERVICE is provided by Iced Tea Labs and is intended for use as is.</p>

 <p>This page is used to inform website visitors regarding our policies with the collection, use, and
 disclosure of Personal Information if anyone decided to use our Service.</p>